+JEROME SCHMELZER,

-JEROME SCHMELZER, BA - University of Dayton MA - University of Maryland PHD - Saint Louis University
+BA - University of Dayton MA - University of Maryland PHD - Saint Louis University

 Jerome is a philosophy professor, who specializes in ethics.
-For the past 11 years he has taught medical ethics and ethics. of particular interest to him are the problems surrounding the interaction between philosophical anthropology, the nature of knowledge and ethical methods.
-Jerome currently lives in Sammamish, WA with his wife Kathleen and his son Alex.
+Of particular interest to him are the problems surrounding the interaction between philosophical anthropology, the nature of knowledge and ethical methods.